 McCoy is a tiny town located in the state of Colorado.
 With a population of 30 people and just one neighborhood, McCoy is the 250th largest community in Colorado.

-When you are in McCoy, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of McCoy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+McCoy is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, McCoy is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in McCoy who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.